taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 # Systems Engineering Approach

-Following initial prototype development, the system is being matured using the following structured systems engineering process:
+The system is being matured using the following structured systems engineering process:

 <p>
 <a href="#Requirements">Requirements</a>